Las leyendas: el origen

-Las leyendas: el origen (Legend Quest: The Origin) is a 2022 Mexican animated comedy horror film, It serves as a prequel to the Leyendas franchise and is produced by Ánima.
+Las leyendas: el origen (Legend Quest: The Origin) is a 2022 Mexican animated comedy horror film directed by Ricardo Arnaiz.
+It serves as a prequel to the Leyendas franchise taking place before La Leyenda de la Nahuala and is produced by Ánima.
 The film is an origin story focused on the little Calavera duo, Finado and Moribunda, who must leave their home in Pueblo Calaca while looking out for a human baby.

 Las leyendas: el origen was released on the streaming platform ViX platform on 10 August 2022.
 The film was initially planned for a theatrical release in 2020 in Mexico, but was cancelled due to the COVID-19 pandemic.

 Premise

 Two Calavera children must look after a human infant after crossing through an eternal mirror, absorbing energy of a portal that separates the worlds between life and death.